COVESA/dlt-daemon/doc/dlt_for_developers.md

 DLT_TRACE_NETWORK(mycontext, DLT_NW_TRACE_CAN, headerlen, header, payloadlen, payload);
 ```

+Note that when DLT_NETWORK_TRACE_ENABLE is disabled, the mqueue.h will not be
+included.

 ### DLT C++ Extension

 The DLT C++ extension was added to DLT in version 2.13.
 This approach solves